aspose-cad/Aspose.CAD-Reference-Tutorials/content/english/java/dgn-export-options/export-dgn-as-part-of-dwg/_index.md

 ---
 title: Export DGN to DWG with Aspose.CAD for Java
-linktitle: Export DGN as Part of DWG - Aspose.CAD for Java Tutorial
+linktitle: Export DGN as Part of DWG
 second_title: Aspose.CAD Java API
 description: Explore how to export DGN as part of DWG using Aspose.CAD for Java.
 Follow our step-by-step guide for efficient CAD file manipulation.
 type: docs